affinda/affinda-python/docs/models.md

 - `rectangles`: x/y coordinates for the rectangles containing the data.
 An annotation can be contained within multiple rectangles.
 - `document`: Required.
-Uniquely identify a document.
+Unique identifier for the document.
 - `page_index`: Required.
 The page number within the document, starting from 0.
 - `data_point`: Required.
 Data point's identifier.
 - `raw`: Raw data extracted from the before any post-processing.